markFT39/OSSLabFinal/README.md

   2.Modifying the PHP QRcode File
-  - If you download PHPQR codes yourself, you need to write a code that generates an image file.
+  - If you download PHPQR codes yourself, you need to write a php file that generates an image file.
   ```
     <html>
     <head>